2022 Los Angeles Dodgers season: June

-The Pirates finished off a sweep of the Dodgers with a 8–4 win on June 1st, the first time the Dodgers had been swept in a three-game series at home since the 2018 season and the first time by the Pirates since the 2000 season.
-The New York Mets came to town for a four-game weekend series starting on June 2nd.
+The Pirates finished off a sweep of the Dodgers with an 8–4 win on June 1, the first time the Dodgers had been swept in a three-game series at home since the 2018 season and the first time by the Pirates since the 2000 season.
+The New York Mets came to town for a four-game weekend series starting on June 2.
 In the opener, Tony Gonsolin allowed only two hits and one walk in six scoreless innings as the Dodgers ended the losing streak with a 2–0 win.
 Tyler Anderson followed that up with six scoreless innings and only three hits allowed the next day as the Dodgers won 6–1.
 In the next game, Walker Buehler had the shortest start of his career, recording only seven outs while allowing five runs to score as the Mets (thanks to two homers by Pete Alonso) won 9–4.
 The Mets won the next game, 5–4, in 10 innings to split the series.

 The Dodgers traveled to Guaranteed Rate Field for a series with the Chicago White Sox.
 Mitch White allowed only two hits in five scoreless innings but the Dodgers failed to score and the bullpen faltered in a 4–0 loss.
 The following day, Gonsolin struck out five in six innings while allowing one run and the Dodgers hit three home runs in a 4–1 win.
 Max Muncy hit a three-run home run and drove in five runs overall in the Dodgers 11–9 win in the series finale.
 Darin Ruf hit two home runs and Buehler was lost to an injury as the San Francisco Giants beat the Dodgers, 7–2, at Oracle Park.
 The Giants proceeded to sweep the Dodgers by beating them 3–2 on June 11 and 2–0 on June 12.
 It was their first series sweep of the Dodgers since the 2016 season.